Code-Institute-Submissions/Simon-game-milestone/README.md

 4. Game pad was closer to right side, adjusted padding so that game pad is centered
 5. When screen resolution is bellow 400px game is cut off, reduced game area size and issue is no longer visible
 7. On Iphone there is a delay on highlight and sound when playing the game.
 This was sorted by adding the audio files in the header of html instead of the end.
+8. Sequence was starting and tile highlight speed was too long, adjusted timeout to 500 instead of 700

 ## Deployment